-Key audit matter description How the scope of our audit responded to the key audit matter Key observations Recognition of commercial income As described in Note 1 (Accounting policies, judgements and estimates) and Note 22 (Commercial Income) of the financial statements, the Group has agreements with suppliers whereby volume-related allowances, promotional and marketing allowances and various other fees and discounts are received in connection with the purchase of goods for resale from those suppliers.
-As such, the Group recognises a reduction in cost of sales as a result of amounts receivable from those Our audit procedures included obtaining an understanding of relevant controls the Group has established in relation to commercial income recognition.
-In addition, we performed the following: testing whether amounts recognised were accurate and recorded in the correct period, by agreeing to the contractual performance obligations in a sample of individual supplier agreements; - testing commercial income balances included within The results of our testing are satisfactory.
-We consider the disclosure given around supplier rebates to provide an appropriate understanding of the types of rebate income received and the impact on the Group's balance sheet. suppliers.
-In accordance with IFRS 15, commercial income should only be recognised as income within the income statement when the performance conditions associated with it have been met, for example where the marketing campaign has been held. inventories and trade and other receivables, or netted against trade and other payables (as set out in Note 22) via balance sheet reconciliation procedures; circularising a sample of suppliers to test whether the arrangements recorded were complete.
-Where responses from suppliers were not received, we completed alternative procedures such as agreement to underlying contractual arrangements; The variety and number of the buying arrangements with suppliers can make it complex to determine the performance conditions associated with the income, giving rise to a requirement for management judgement.
-As such we have identified this as a key audit matter and considered that there was a potential for fraud through possible manipulation of this income.
-The Audit Committee's discussion of this key holding discussions with a sample of the Group's buying personnel to further understand the buying processes; using data analytics to profile commercial income, identify deals which exhibited characteristics of audit interest upon which we completed detailed audit testing; reviewing the Group's ongoing compliance with the Groceries Supplier Code of Practice (GSCOP).
-Additionally, reviewing the reporting and correspondence to the Group's supplier hotline in order to identify any areas of non-compliance which may audit matter is set out on page 49. require further investigation; and - considering the adequacy of related disclosure within the Group's financial statements.
+Our audit procedures included obtaining an understanding of relevant controls the Group has established in relation to commercial income recognition.

+In addition, we performed the following:

+testing whether amounts recognised were accurate and recorded in the correct period, by agreeing to the contractual performance obligations in a sample of individual supplier agreements;

+- testing commercial income balances included within inventories and trade and other receivables, or netted against trade and other payables (as set out in Note 22) via balance sheet reconciliation procedures; - circularising a sample of suppliers to test whether the arrangements recorded were complete.
+Where responses from suppliers were not received, we completed alternative procedures such as agreement to underlying contractual arrangements; - holding discussions with a sample of the Group's buying personnel to further understand the buying processes; - using data analytics to profile commercial income, identify deals which exhibited characteristics of audit interest upon which we completed detailed audit testing; - reviewing the Group's ongoing compliance with the Groceries Supplier Code of Practice (GSCOP).
+Additionally, reviewing the reporting and correspondence to the Group's supplier hotline in order to identify any areas of non-compliance which may require further investigation; and - considering the adequacy of related disclosure within the Group's financial statements.